platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

             Nothing     -> go m' cmds
             Just _resp' -> return (Left (concat [show res, " /= ", show mResp']))
 ```

+Like in the previous lecture, the sequential and concurrent properties assume that the web service is up and running, so we will define a couple of helpers for getting the web service up and running with different queues.

+Recall from the last lecture that in the main function of the web service we can branch on, say, a command-line flag in order to determine which queue implementation to use, e.g. the real queue for “production” deployment and the fake one with faults for a “testing” deployment.

 ``` haskell
 withFaultyQueueService :: (Manager -> IORef (Maybe Fault) -> IO ()) -> IO ()